g4n3sha5/mativated-monorepo/README.md

 </div>

 # Mativated: Refactor
-I'm excited to introduce the newest rendition of Mativated now powered by TypeScript, tRPC, and Express.js as the core technologies.
+I'm excited to introduce the newest release of Mativated now powered by TypeScript, tRPC, and Express.js as the core technologies.
 It also utilizes Prisma as its ORM, MySQL as its database, and Clerk as its authentication solution.
 Thanks to this stack, the app is fully typesafe.
 This rebuild marks a significant leap forward, ensuring a seamless and reliable experience for users.

 By capitalizing on this technology stack, I've been able to focus on what truly matters: refining the app's core features and performance.
 Building upon the existing layout has allowed me to dive straight into coding, prioritizing code quality, avoiding unnecessary design iterations, and enabling a more efficient development process.